 Your business is not about you – it’s about your clients

 Being your own boss means putting your clients ahead of yourself.
 Take pride in your product or service, and make sure it’s something that creates value for others.
 But don’t fall in love with it – because the more you love it, the less willing you will be to make changes.
-You are ultimately answering to your clients; they’re the ones you are answering to, and it’s them that you need to keep happy.
+You are ultimately answering to your clients; they’re the ones you are working for, and they’re the ones you need to keep happy.
 Once you realize your customers’ lives are at the heart of your business, you’ll understand that their needs come first.
 If they want changes in what you produce, you need to listen to them and implement these changes.

 Being your own boss means you are on the hook for producing the work and keeping up with changes in your field.
 Are your nearest competitors doing something different and offering greater value to your clients?
 Committing to constant and strategic innovation is one of the keys when learning how to be your own boss.
 You better adjust your practices, or even your most loyal clients will leave you for someone else.

 1. Keep calm and carry on